MartinWitt/laughing-train/mining/assertj-db.md

   /**
    * Creates a new <code>{@link org.assertj.db.error.ShouldContainsValue}</code>.
    *
-   * @param actual The actual values in the failed assertion.
+   * @param index The index of the value which is not found.
 ```

 ### UnnecessaryFullyQualifiedName